 This is not my typical read.
 It’s erotica so not much plot and I’m not really a fan of gods—while writing that my inner voices screamed The God Eaters, so okay I do like gods sometimes.
 The reason I chose to read it despite the gods is that I do enjoy Mr Voinov.
 I like dark and gritty and no one does dubious consent like he does, and this story is mostly that.

 Spoils of War is about Achilleus and Ares, and Achilleus fight to get back to Partoklos.
 So if you’re into Greek mythology give it a try.
-It’s short (and free on Smashwords), a snippet of a great warrior’s life but well worth the time.
+It’s a short (and free), snippet of a great warrior’s life well worth the time.

 When Achilleus, the greatest warrior who ever lived, falls before Troy (or Ilion, as it was known), Ares, God of War, stands ready to take his spirit with him to his palace.
 There, Ares demands that Achilleus yield to him.
 But can the embrace of a god and the offer of immortality make Achilleus forget his one true love, Patroklos?